CrestfallenLARP/cfldangerden/content/en/factions/gnoll/roles/gnoll_glutton.md

 ---
 title: Gnoll Glutton
+Backstory: The gnolls were once hyena kinfolk, but for years have fallen into madness and darkness.
+The madness calls for the gnolls to consume any and all living creatures, sometimes even your own kind
 ---
-**Name**: Gnoll Glutton

 **Acting Information**:

-**Backstory:**  The gnolls were once hyena kinfolk, but for years have fallen into madness and darkness.
-The madness calls for the gnolls to consume any and all living creatures, sometimes even your own kind

 **Motivation:** Consume the living to fulfill the hunger that never ends